shaack/modlib/README.md

 Use es6 modules from npm in webapps without transpiling.

-Modrator is tool class, to create a library out of the ES6 modules of `node_modules` to use them in web apps.
+Modrator is a tool class, to create a library out of the ES6 modules of `node_modules` to use them in web apps.

 ## The problem